We’re getting back to visiting schools and undertaking virtual read2dogs sessions

 Helpful Hints and Tips for PAT Teams

-If your PAT Dog becomes active, tell the them “Look, Buster is really enjoying you reading to him”.
+- If your PAT Dog becomes active, tell them “Look, Buster is really enjoying you reading to him”.

 - At the end of the session they should have the opportunity to stroke the dog.
 This is a BIG Reward.